AcademySoftwareFoundation/rez/docs/source/package_definition.rst

 Functions in a ``package.py`` file which are evaluated at build time include:

 * The :attr:`~pkgdef.preprocess` function;
-* Any package attribute implemented as a function using the :ref:`@early <early binding functions>` decorator.
+* Any package attribute implemented as a function using the :ref:`@early <package-definition-early-binding-functions>` decorator.

 You expose common code to these functions by using the :data:`~config.package_definition_build_python_paths` config setting.